Nestory Irankunda: 2023–24: Final season with Adelaide United

 Irankunda eventually returned to the starting line-up after two further substitute appearances on 4 January 2024, being named against Wellington Phoenix at home.
 Irankunda contributed towards Adelaide's two goals, including an assist to Hiroshi Ibusuki, in a 2–2 draw by full-time.
 In particular, Ibusuki acted as a mentor for Irankunda, forming a partnership which saw them both score against Sydney FC in a 4–3 victory at Allianz Stadium on 14 January; Irankunda scored once and his second of the season, assisted by Ibusuki who scored a hat-trick.
 On 9 February, Irankunda made his 50th league appearance off the bench in a 3–3 draw against Perth Glory at home, becoming the youngest player, aged exactly 18, to reach this milestone and overtaking Liberato Cacace's record of 19 years, 5 months, 10 days old.
 In the post-match conference, Irankunda was criticised by Veart for not meeting to club standard, adding he hasn't "seen enough happiness from him."
 On 9 March, Irankunda scored his third goal of the campaign and the equaliser in a 2–1 home defeat to Melbourne Victory.

 On 29 March, Irankunda scored his first professional hat-trick in a 4–1 home win over Western United.
 Aged 18 years and 49 days, he became the youngest player to score a hat-trick in the A-League Men and the second youngest to do so in Australian men's football history.
 On 8 April, in the following match, Irankunda provided two assists in a 4–2 comeback win against Perth Glory.
 He played his last match at home on 12 April, scoring a long-range goal, in a 2–1 defeat to Macarthur FC.
 He added a goal to his tally in a 3–3 draw against Western United on 16 April.
 In late-April, Irankunda was announced in the 2024 A-League Men All Stars squad that was set to play against Premier League club Newcastle United.
-Irankunda played his last match on 1 May for Adelaide United in a 2–0 away lost to Central Coast Mariners, allowing the Mariners to win the premiership title over runners-up Wellington Phoenix on the final matchday.
+Irankunda played his last match on 1 May for Adelaide United in a 2–0 away loss to Central Coast Mariners, allowing the Mariners to win the premiership title over runners-up Wellington Phoenix on the final matchday.
 Irankunda departed with 16 goals in 60 league appearance, in total, for Adelaide United.
 He was named the A-League Men Young Footballer of the Year, jointly with Alex Paulsen, at the end of the season.